Planning-Inspectorate/appeal-planning-decision/README.md

 To run a single service (and it's dependencies):

 ```
-docker-compose run --rm --service-ports appeals-service-api-data
+make run SERVICE=appeals-service-api
 ```

-This will run just the `appeals-service-api-data` app.
-Change the name for different services.
+This will run just the `appeals-service-api` app.
+Change the `SERVICE` for different services.

 ---